jon-raven-auto/CICD/README.md

 - Ensure Webhook Trigger is
     - Enabled
     - POST method is allowed
-    - YOUR OWN "Secret Key" is seleted (will be used later)
+    - YOUR OWN "Secret Key" is selected (will be used later)

 - Take note of webhook URL

 ### Configure ENV
 ***!CAUTION***
-Please add .ENV to your .gitignore if using git before proceeding
+Please add .ENV to your .gitignore if using git before proceeding.
+[Git Ignore and .gitignore](https://www.w3schools.com/git/git_ignore.asp)

 - Navigate to ```.vscode/.ENV```